 A botanical artist in her spare time, Heidi was commissioned by the Governor General of Australia to paint a gift from Australia to Her Majesty the Queen in 2022 for her Platinum Jubilee, a painting of Australia’s floral emblem (wattle) intertwined with an English rose.

 Founder of Maysaffron

-Formerly a Fund Manager at the Abu Dhabi Investment Authority (Australia, Asia Pacific & Global mandates) and prior to this a Research Analyst at Macquarie Bank, Ellecia is currently advisory board member of the Australian UAE Business Council and Co-Deputy Chair Australian Institute of Company Directors Middle East Committee.
+Formerly a Fund Manager at the Abu Dhabi Investment Authority (Australia, Asia Pacific & Global mandates) and prior to this a Research Analyst at Macquarie Bank, Ellecia is currently an advisory board member of the Australian UAE Business Council and Co-Deputy Chair Australian Institute of Company Directors Middle East Committee.
 She is also a Board member on the Global Council for 100 Women in Finance and a member of the 100 Women in Finance Middle East Committee.

 She is passionate about community and giving back.
 In 2018 she was one of 100 recipients in the UAE of an award in honour of the Founder of the UAE, the late Sheikh Zayed, for contributions to the business community.

 Ellecia has a BA in Business from The University of Technology Sydney, an MBA from The University of Wales, and is a Graduate of the Australian Institute of Company Directors.